SammygoodTunes/Fibonacci-Word-Fractal/README.md

 # Fibonacci-Word-Fractal
-Recreation of the fractal obtained from the Fibonacci word.
+Replica of the fractal obtained from the Fibonacci word.

 ## Explanation: